-The UPCI-CTRC outpatient unit is located on the first floor of the Hillman Cancer Center.
-The unit includes three outpatient private beds and one chair.
+The UPCI-CTRC outpatient unit is located on the first floor of the Hillman Cancer Center and includes three outpatient private beds and one chair.
 Family members or friends who accompany patients are welcome to stay during patient visits.

-UPCI-CTRC nursing staff undergoes rigorous annual training in all aspects of Phase I clinical research and chemotherapy and biologic administration.
+- Annual training in all aspects of Phase I clinical research, chemotherapy, and biologic administration